Fern Hollow Bridge: Collapse

 On January 28, 2022, at 6:39 a.m.
 EST, the Fern Hollow Bridge collapsed.
 Nearby residents reported hearing a loud boom and a whooshing noise around 6:35–6:40 a.m.
-Many credited the early morning time of collapse for the lack of fatalities, as the bridge was a route for many school buses, PAT buses, and commuters to work.
+Many credited the early morning time of collapse for the lack of fatalities, as the bridge was a route for many school buses, Pittsburgh Regional Transit (PRT) buses, and commuters to work.
 Pittsburgh Bureau of Fire Chief Darryl Jones said it was very fortunate the collapse occurred before the morning rush hour.
-The bridge was covered with a blanket of snow from an overnight storm that had passed through the area.
+The bridge was blanketed with snow from an overnight storm that had passed through the area.

-Five vehicles were on the bridge when it collapsed, including a Port Authority articulated bus built by New Flyer in 2013.
+Five vehicles were on the bridge when it collapsed, including a PRT articulated bus built by New Flyer in 2013.
 Another passenger vehicle drove off the eastern bridge abutment after the collapse and came to rest on its roof.
 At least 10 people were injured; three were taken to hospitals by ambulances.
-None of the injuries appeared to be life threatening.
+None of the injuries appeared to be life-threatening.
 Some first responders rappelled about 150 ft into the ravine, while others formed a human chain to rescue victims.
 According to a law enforcement official, a passing jogger helped to rescue some of the motorists.
 The count of ten injured included some first responders who slipped and fell during the rescue operation.
 The initial rescue effort was completed by 8:30 a.m.
 EST while emergency personnel continued to check under the wreckage for any trapped victims; none were found.
 A crane erected at Forbes and Briarcliff was used to retrieve the wrecked vehicles, and the bus (22 tons) was lifted from the site on January 31.